shelleywu/TestDrive/README.md

 Detach the wire from arduino, and put in batteries then let it run!

+This is how a semi-autonmous, obstacle-avoiding robot would look with TestDrive.ino:

 [![This is how it looks when using TestDrive to create a semi-autonmous, obstacle-avoiding robot.](https://img.youtube.com/vi/pu6evmJ-aMc/0.jpg)](https://www.youtube.com/watch?v=pu6evmJ-aMc)

 ## Built With